 But other high-profile national cases have seen acquittals after charges have been filed, as in the case of three officers involved in Freddie Gray’s death in Baltimore.
 The prosecutor’s office later dropped the charges for three other officers involved.

-But the unit has undergone small changes again under District Attorney Faith Johnson, who is the first African American woman to serve as district attorney in Dallas County.
+But the unit has undergone small changes again under District Attorney Faith Johnson, who is the first Black woman to serve as district attorney in Dallas County.
 Gov. Greg Abbott appointed her to the office after Hawk resigned in September.
-Jordan Edwards’ shooting is her first high-profile case since taking office in January.
+Jordan Edwards’s shooting is her first high-profile case since taking office in January.
 “This case is a top priority for me, and we have at least anywhere from six to eight people working on this case,” Johnson told WFAA.

 Hermus has worked under all three district attorneys, and praised the changes made to the Public Integrity Division and its Civil Rights Unit under Watkins and Hawk, saying that the policies and procedures created under Hawk still largely govern how the Civil Rights Unit operates today.
 He maintained the Civil Rights Unit’s independence, explaining that the unit conducts its own investigation at the scene of the crime, separate from the police department.

-Fullinwider told Truthout that District Attorney Johnson has showed signs of progress, and seems open to dialogue.
-MAPB met with Johnson in March and pressed her to examine or reexamine about a dozen police-involved cases, and according to Fullinwider, she indicated interest in looking into at least some of the cases.
+Fullinwider told Truthout that District Attorney Johnson has showed signs of progress and seems open to dialogue.
+MAPB met with Johnson in March and pressed her to examine or re-examine about a dozen police-perpetrated shooting cases, and according to Fullinwider, she indicated interest in looking into at least some of them.
 Still, he says the lack of charges in some cases, and convictions in all cases, shows that, “Whether you’re a conservative Republican or a liberal Democrat, when it comes to the police, the overwhelming bias is in the police’s favor.”

-These numbers are why MAPB and others want to see independent federal investigators and prosecutors for every fatal police shooting.
-“There’s way too many [police shootings in the US], but there’s not so many that you couldn’t do that,” Fullinwider says.
+These numbers are why MAPB and others want to see independent federal investigators and prosecutors for every fatal police-perpetrated shooting.
+“There’s way too many [police-perpetrated shootings in the U.S.], but there’s not so many that you couldn’t do that,” Fullinwider says.
 “Even though we don’t expect a lot out of the Sessions Justice Department, we still think that this is the way to address this problem.”

-At a vigil held in remembrance of Jordan Edwards Thursday night, Mesquite High School student Braylon Monroe, 14, told Truthout he’s been struggling to cope with the loss of Edwards, who was a close friend.
-Edwards was a teammate of Monroe’s on the Mesquite High football team.
-Monroe told Truthout that Edwards had texted him an invitation to Saturday night’s party, and even offered him a ride.
+At a vigil held in remembrance of Edwards Thursday night, Mesquite High School student Braylon Monroe told Truthout he’s been struggling to cope with the loss of Edwards, who was a close friend.
+Edwards was a teammate of Monroe’s on the Mesquite High football team, and he told Truthout that Edwards had texted him an invitation to Saturday night’s party and even offered him a ride.
 “When I heard about it, I just busted out to tears.
 It could have been me,” Monroe said.

-Edwards’ cousin, Williams, says that ultimately, he wants to see truth and reconciliation.
-“We got to get the truth and we got to reconcile that truth, and we got to bring an end to this type of senseless war on our communities,” Williams told Truthout.
+Edwards’s cousin Williams says that ultimately, he wants to see truth and reconciliation.
+“We got to get the truth, and we got to reconcile that truth, and we got to bring an end to this type of senseless war on our communities,” Williams told Truthout.